bioe007/synopsys/README.md

 ## Critical Parts
 These are the parameters I'd like to show

 - Uptime: express as hours:min:sec x
+- load average - what if r/cpu and b/disks ?
 - CPU: cores, overall % useage, then % sys, usr, guest, ...
 -  _wonders_ any way to make mpstat type of info here?
   - by default, show the overall cpu utilization